aknottymathematician/akm_codes/nnfs/README.md

 Two files here, one contains code for neural network using written from scratch and the second file contains the code for neural network written using tensorflow.

-Link to the blog page - [AKM](https://aknottymathematician.github.io/nn-from-scratch-part2/)
+Link to the blog page - [Neural Network from scratch](https://aknottymathematician.github.io/nn-from-scratch-part2/)